MicrosoftDocs/win32/desktop-src/Services/modifying-the-dacl-for-a-service.md

 ---
-Description: 'A service control program can create or modify the DACL associated with a service to control access.' ms.assetid: '24bfb2b5-34be-4d38-a690-90d29f5d4f9c'
+Description: A service control program can create or modify the DACL associated with a service to control access. ms.assetid: 24bfb2b5-34be-4d38-a690-90d29f5d4f9c
-title: Modifying the DACL for a Service
+title: Modifying the DACL for a Service ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Modifying the DACL for a Service